NSSE Topical Modules

 To review NSSE topical module, click on the following links:

-Adapted from the Degrees of Preparation survey that was developed by the American Association of State Colleges and Universities, this module asks students to assess their conflict resolution skills and examines how often students engage with local, state, national, and global issues.
+Adapted from a pilot survey that was developed by the American Association of State Colleges and Universities, this module asks students to assess their conflict resolution skills and examines how often students have engaged with local or campus and state/national/global issues.
+The module complements questions on the core survey about service-learning, community service or volunteer work, and becoming an informed and active citizen.
+(Complementary FSSE set available.)

 Development of Transferable Skills

-Adapted from the Degrees of Preparation survey (American Association of State Colleges and Universities), this module examines engagement in activities that develop useful and transferable skills for the workplace such as verbal and written fluency and analytic inquiry.
+Adapted from a pilot survey that was developed by the American Association of State Colleges and Universities, this module examines activities that develop useful and transferable skills for the workplace (such as verbal and written fluency and analytic inquiry).
+The module complements questions on the core survey about higher-order learning, reflective and integrative learning, and students’ perceptions of their development in a variety of areas.
+(Complementary FSSE set available.)

 Experiences with Diverse Perspectives

-This module examines student engagement in activities that promote greater understanding of societal differences.
-The module complements questions on the core survey about student experiences with people from different backgrounds.
+This module examines activities that promote greater understanding of societal differences.
+The module complements questions on the core survey about experiences with people from different backgrounds, diverse perspectives in course discussions and assignments, and the extent to which institutions encourage contact among students from different backgrounds.
+(Complementary FSSE set available.)

 Learning with Technology

-Developed in partnership with EDUCAUSE, these questions examine the role of technology in student learning, focusing on student use of technology and perceptions of institutional support.
+Developed in partnership with EDUCAUSE, these questions examine the role of technology in student learning, focusing on usage, contribution to learning, and perceptions of institutional support.
+This module complements questions on the core survey about learning with peers, quality of interactions with others, and institutional emphasis on academic support.
+(Complementary FSSE set available.)

 Experiences with Writing

 This module is the result of an ongoing collaboration between NSSE and the Council of Writing Program Administrators.
-The questions touch on three content areas: interactive writing processes, meaning-making writing tasks, and clarity of writing expectations.
+The questions touch on three aspects of good writing assignments—interactivity, meaning-making, and clarity.
+It complements questions on the core survey about how much writing students do, the nature of their course assignments, and perceived gains in written expression.
+(Complementary FSSE set available.)

 Experiences with Information Literacy

-Developed in collaboration with college and university librarians, this module asks students about their use of information and how much their instructors emphasized the proper use of information.
+Developed in collaboration with college and university librarians, this module asks students about their use of information and how much their instructors emphasized the proper use of information sources.
+This module complements questions on the core survey about higher-order learning and how much writing students do.

 Global Perspectives—Cognitive and Social

-NSSE has partnered with the Global Perspective Institute to develop a short module derived from the Global Perspective Inventory (GPI).
-The module probes the cognitive and social elements of global perspective, asking about student experiences with global learning and their views on intercultural understanding.
+NSSE has partnered with the Global Perspective Institute to derive a short module from the Global Perspective Inventory (GPI).
+The module probes the cognitive and social elements of a global perspective, asking about experiences with global learning and views on intercultural understanding.
+The module complements questions on the core survey about student experiences with people from different backgrounds, course emphasis on integrative and reflective learning, and participation in study abroad.